4 Exploratory Data Analysis

 theme_void()

-A simpler bar plot without colours or percentage labels can be created with:
+A simpler bar plot, without colours or percentage labels, can be created as follows:

 geom_bar(aes(x = churn))

-The basic version provides a quick overview of class counts, whereas the enhanced plot conveys proportions more clearly.
-Such refinements improve interpretability when communicating results to non-technical audiences.
+This basic version provides a quick overview of class counts, while the enhanced plot communicates relative proportions more clearly.
+Such refinements are particularly useful when presenting results to non-technical audiences.

-Try it yourself: Create a bar plot of the gender feature using ggplot2.
+Practice: Create a bar plot of the gender feature using ggplot2.
 Experiment with adding colour fills or percentage labels.
-This short exercise reinforces the basic structure of bar plots before we examine categorical relationships in more detail.
+This short exercise reinforces the structure of bar plots before examining relationships between categorical features.

-Having established the overall distribution of the target feature, we now examine how the remaining categorical features relate to churn.
-These comparisons help identify customer segments and behavioural patterns that may indicate elevated attrition risk.
+Having established the overall distribution of the target variable, the next step is to explore how other categorical features vary across churn outcomes.
+These comparisons help identify customer segments and behavioral patterns that may be associated with elevated attrition risk.

 Relationship Between Gender and Churn

-Among the demographic features, gender provides a straightforward starting point for examining whether retention behaviour differs between male and female account holders.
-Although gender is not typically a strong predictor of churn in financial services, even small differences can offer insight into customer engagement patterns.
+Among the demographic features, gender provides a natural starting point for exploring whether customer retention behavior differs across broad population groups.
+Although gender is not typically a strong predictor of churn in financial services, examining it first establishes a useful baseline for comparison with more behaviorally driven features.

-The left panel displays the number of churners and non-churners within each gender group.
-The right panel shows proportions, which makes relative differences easier to compare.
-Both plots indicate that the churn rate is slightly higher among female customers.
-The difference, however, is small and unlikely to be practically meaningful on its own.
+The left panel shows the number of churners and non-churners within each gender group, while the right panel displays the corresponding proportions.
+The proportional view facilitates comparison of churn rates across groups and reveals a slightly higher churn rate among female customers.
+The difference, however, is small and unlikely to be practically meaningful in isolation.

-To examine this pattern more closely, we can inspect the contingency table:
+To examine this pattern more closely, we can inspect the corresponding contingency table:

 dnn = c("Churn", "Gender")))